adityachandupatla/adityachandupatla/README.md

 Software engineer with a demonstrated history of working in distributed computing and database industry.
 I bring academic expertise coupled with Industry best-practises to the table.

 I possess a broad range of experience including but not limited to: java based microservices architecture, distributed computing, owning and developing an entire CI/CD pipeline, AWS Cloud deployment, system-level database programming (in a massively parallel environment), and machine learning.
 Excellent team player with good communication skills.
-Currently pursuing my Master's degree in CS from USC - Expected graduation date May 2021.
+Graduated with a Master's degree in CS from USC.

 For more: https://www.linkedin.com/in/adityachandupatla/